This is an implementation of RFC 6902 JSON Patch written in Java with extended JSON pointer.

 JsonPatch.applyInPlace(JsonNode patch, JsonNode source);

-JSON mutating the instance, opposed to JsonPatch.apply
+Given a patch, it will apply it to the source JSON mutating the instance, opposed to JsonPatch.apply which returns

-a new instance with the patch applied, leaving the source
+a new instance with the patch applied, leaving the source unchanged.

 Tests: